BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

    The rest of the file is a pretty standard Backbone.js Model class (with pretty much everything left up to you to complete), except...

+   A default property, `message` with the string "You are now using Backbone, Lodash, Require, Modernizr, and jQuery!".
+This will eventually be printed to the `index.html` page.

-   The Backbone.js `validate` method is provided for you.
+   Also, The Backbone.js `validate` method is provided for you.
 This method is called any time an attribute of the model is set.
 Keep in mind that all model attributes will be validated (once set), even if a different model attribute is being set/validated.
 This does not make much sense to me, so feel free to create your own validation mechanism.

+   Finally, a new Model instance is returned.

 app.build.js
 ------------